lelutin/puppet-fail2ban/README.md

   considered deprecated and the data type will get removed in version 5.x of the module.

+  Similarly, the `$failregex` and `$ignoreregex` parameters in the main class now accept an array of strings and using a simple `String` is now considered deprecated.
+The `String` type will be removed from those parameters in version `5.x` of the module.

   Some new default jails were added to match what's available in newer versions of fail2ban.
 You can check them out in `data/common.yaml`.